By Andrew Catania

 Are you still going to carry on with ESP as an endorsee?

 You know I change everything up with every band all of the time.
-There’s no set anything and I love that.
+There’s no set anything, and I love that.
 I just love experimenting with gear and swapping heads out.
-I mean it’s kind of stressful in some ways and I just don’t have one thing that I use and you know it probably would be nice to have that some day but I’m constantly swapping heads out and swapping pedals out and changing up guitars.
+I mean it’s kind of stressful in some ways, and I just don’t have one thing that I use, and you know it probably would be nice to have that some day but I’m always swapping heads out and swapping pedals out and changing up guitars.
 It makes it fun for me and challenges me and interests me.
 You know sometimes I think I’m going forward and then I’ll end up you know after a whole bunch of experimenting I’ll go after all these years I went back and use my amp I used you know back in the Dokken days with Lynch Mob days and it sounds better in everything so I’ll go back to that.
 Maybe it’s just the exercise in enjoying you know, actually just enjoy trying different gear but I don’t know.
-Maybe I’m evolving, maybe I’m not with my tone.
+Maybe I’m evolving; maybe I’m not with my tone.
 It’s fun because I’m trying anyways.